infinityq-tech/titanq-examples/Protein Folding/README.md

     - $`\mathbf{q}_{in}`$ is a qubit used to describe the interactions.

-- $`H_{gc}`$ is the geometrical constraint term which governs the growth of the primary sequence of aminoacids without bifurcations.
+- $`H_{gc}`$ is the geometrical constraint term which governs the growth of the primary sequence of amino acids without bifurcations.

 - $`H_{ch}`$ is the chirality constraint which enforces the right stereochemistry[^8] for the system.